dreamking60/d3-start-to-finish-leanpub/manuscript/04 Introduction to D3.md

 The data join ensures that the circles ‘mirror’ the array.

-This is the basis for creating data visualizations using D3.
+This is the basis for creating data visualisations using D3.
 Array elements are represented by shapes.
 The shapes may be sized, positioned and styled according to the corresponding array value.

 Imagine the above circles are swapped with rectangles and the rectangle height is determined by the array values.
 Can you see that this forms a very basic bar chart?